Awards, Gifts and Prizes Policy

 Please reference the gift policy chart for clarification.
-This chart is only a summary and is not meant to supersede the Gift Policy, Fiscal Responsibility Policy, or any other written University policy.
+This chart is only a summary and is not meant to supersede the awards, gifts and prizes policy, fiscal responsibility policy or any other written university policy.
 (You need Adobe Reader to view and print this document.)

 Gift certificate/gift card purchases cannot be charged on the P-Card.

 Awards: Cash or noncash items given for meritorious performance, productivity or other reasons connected with employment; for nonemployees, given in recognition of an accomplishment, achievement or activity that does not require the performance of a service, as well as for other valid business reasons.

 Gifts: Cash or noncash items given to express appreciation or gratitude; not related to job performance and no negotiation conducted in advance.
 Gifts should be of nominal value and, ideally, bear the university's licensed logo or be Missouri State University themed.

 Prizes: Cash or noncash items received as a result of a game of chance, drawing or contests of skill, either with or without the purchase of a chance or ticket.